 - 1 teaspoon vanilla extract

-- 1 cup white spelt flour all-purpose flour is also okay
+- 1 cup gluten free flour blend all-purpose flour is okay if you are not gluten free

 - ½ teaspoon salt